abalesluke/PyChat/README.md

 ## Disclaimer
 This project is developed for educational purposes and should be used responsibly.
 The I am not responsible for any misuse or unethical use of the PyChat system.

+## Contributing?
+Contributions are welcome!
+Feel free to open an issue or submit a pull request.